-Mary Seawell (Chair) - Senior Vice President for Education, Gates Family Foundation
+Mary Seawell (Founding Chair) - Senior Vice President, Gates Family Foundation

-Dr. Robert Balfanz - Sr. Research Scientist at Center For Social Organization of Schools, Johns Hopkins University and Co-Director of Everyone Graduates Center and Talent Development Secondary
+Dr. Robert Balfanz, Senior Research Scientist at Center for Social Organization of Schools, Johns Hopkins University and CoDirector of Everyone Graduates Center and Talent Development Secondary

-Dexter Korto - Middle School Teacher And City Year Alumnus, Denver Public Schools
+Dexter Korto -Denver Public Schools Middle School Teacher And City Year Alumnus

 Pami Perea - Manager Of Donor And Community Relations, Colorado Uplift